Central Kitsap Fire and Rescue

 DONOR APPRECIATION

-We have established a Recognition Plaque to honor and show appreciation for Central Kitsap Medic One Foundation Donors.
-The first donor to be recognized was the CKFR Employee Community that donates to the Foundation through monthly payroll deductions.
+We have established an EMS Contributor Of The Year award to honor and show appreciation for Central Kitsap Medic One Foundation Donors.
+The first recipient, recognized in 2009, was the CKFR Employee Community that donates to the Foundation through monthly payroll deductions.
 Our sincerest gratitude goes out to this group for its most generous and ongoing support.

 We thank everyone for the support!